jamiemkass/jamiemkass.github.io/_pages/talks.md

 *Invited Talks*

+Predicting future biodiversity with species distribution models: current applications, persistent issues, and where to go from here.
+RIKEN iTHEMS Seminar.
+19 September, 2023 (Online).

 Advances in species distribution modeling and applications for predicting ecosystem functions and services.
 18th Asia-Pacific BON Webinar.
 08 September, 2023. *Kass, J. M.*, Fukaya, K., Thuiller, W., Mori, A.

 What is biodiversity, why is it important, and how do we predict it?
 38th Life Science Seminar, Graduate School of Life Sciences, Tohoku University.
 24 July, 2023.